 This is an aesthetic parameter that may affect the appearance of the water but is not related to health.
 Well water commonly has high levels of hardness and other minerals from being in contact with underground rock formations.
 Many households have water softeners to help reduce white calcium deposits and improve the efficiency of soaps.
 This information is included here to help set the water softener at the level recommended by the manufacturer.
-Samples for hardness are collected at a minimum every 3 years from raw water.
+Samples for hardness are collected at a minimum every three years from raw water.
 Raw water hardness for the Ingersoll Drinking Water System was tested in 2022 and ranged from 355 - 495 mg/L (21 - 30 grains/gallon).
-Water in the Ingersoll System is considered very hard (>180 mg/L).

-3.4 Additional Testing Required by MECP
+3.4 Required Additional Testing